DerBrunoIR/EbayStatistics/README.md

 # EbayStatistics

 A Firefox extension to gather market insights for eBay auctions with minimal amount of effort and high flexibility.
-The user collects auction listings from different eBay pages via a button and is able to see statistics describing the collected listings: pricing, pricing over time and the relationship between user rating and pricing.
+The user collects auction listings from different eBay pages (via a button in the extension's popup) and is able to see statistics describing the collected listings: pricing, pricing over time and the relationship between user rating and pricing.
-By selecting only running auction listings, realtime data can be analyzed.
+By selecting only running auction listings: realtime data can be analyzed.
-By selecting only finished auction listings, historic data can be analyzed.
+By selecting only finished auction listings: historic data can be analyzed.
 For more details, see section Features.

 # Features